Diary of a Fat Girl – Day 10

 Warning: This article may not be suitable for men.
 If a man finds himself reading this article, steer clear of paragraphs 4 – 12.

-Thank you to the tech savvy person who invented the delete key!
+Thank you to the tech-savvy person who invented the delete key!

 With Polycystic Ovarian Syndrome, I have no indicator of a normal cycle.
 Month by month will go by before I will suffer the pains of menstruation.
 Sometimes a whole year without that nice little dot we like to call a period would show up on my panty line.
-I can’t even spell menstruation right since Word just informed me that it was misspelled.
+I can’t even spell menstruation right since Word informed me it was misspelled.

 Oh, to be a healthy woman!

 These women are prepared.
-Every shopping trip consists of stocking their closets with the essentials needed to see them through those four to seven days of their cycle.
+Every shopping trip consists of stocking their closets with the essentials to see them through those four to seven days of their cycle.
 They purchase pads, panty liners, and tampons.
 I purchase pregnancy tests.

 My failure to become a whole woman is reflected in my mood today.
 Where many women wish they didn’t have to deal with it, I desire it all.
 I long to be normal and look forward to having a baby of my own.
-I crave for the cramping, headaches, and mood swings that come with the regular cycle.
+I crave the cramping, headaches, and mood swings that come with the regular cycle.
 As much as I hate to say this, I look forward to seeing a little bloody stain on my panties.
-Having a cycle means that I am ovulating a normal sized egg.
+Having a cycle means that I am ovulating a normal-sized egg.